akhealth/DevSecOpsMvp/hybrid-connection/README.md

 ## Enabling Hybrid Connection

 Hybrid Connections require at least a "Standard" App Service plan.
 The `az` client does not yet support setting up hybrid connections.
-ARM or Terrafrom must be used to fully automate this solution.
+ARM or Terraform must be used to fully automate this solution.

 For now we just enable the Hybrid Connection from the Azure portal.  `App Service -> Networking -> Hybrid Connections`